chetan51/chetansurpur/source/_posts/2011-12-11-checkpoint-method.md

 ---
 layout: post
 title: "Life Hack: The Checkpoint Method Will Supercharge Your Day, Every Day"
 snippet: Turning productivity into a game.
+quote_text: "All this will not be finished in the first hundred days.
+Not will it be finished in the first thousand days, nor in the life of this Administration, nor perhaps in our lifetime on this planet.
+But let us begin."
+quote_author: "John F. Kennedy"
 ---

 I just had the most productive day I've had in years.
 I finished everything I wanted to get done today through 10 hours of solid efficiency, no sweat.
 And the best part – I have 4 whole hours to do whatever I want for the rest of the day, and I know I completely earned them.